 Almost every graphic needs some texts.
 You cannot afford to handle your company’s graphics designing project to someone who randomly chooses any font like Arial, Candara, Jokeman and so on.
 A graphic designer must have knowledge of typography.

 04.Understanding About Colors And Light Therapy –

 Lights and colors play a vital role in any graphic.
 A single wrong choice of color can snatch away all attractions from a beautifully designed graphic.
 A good designer must have the understanding to use lights and colors to enhance his design.

 05. Knowledge About Layout –

 For any graphic design, layout is considered the core tool.
 If a person does not have the knowledge about layout, then he cannot design graphics that can be used practically.
 Any design drawn in illustrator or created by Photoshop does not automatically become a logo or any other graphic design.

-Once you go through the whole procedure while simultaneously checking for the key skills, you will get the person who suits best for your company’s requirement.
-What are you going to do once you finalise who is going to be your graphic designer?
+Once you go through the whole process involved in hiring while simultaneously checking for the key skills, you will get the person who suits best for your company’s requirement.
+What are you going to do once you finalize who is going to be your graphic designer?
 The first thing you need to do after contracting with the designer of your choice is – handing over your explanatory design brief!
 You did so much brainstorming and created that document only for this person… isn’t it true?